albertlauncher/documentation/src/gettingstarted/contributing.md

 To **work on existing plugins** start at step 2.
 Discuss your planned changes with the maintainer of the plugin before.

-For a plugin repository to be accepted it has to be licensed under a permissive open source license (e.g. MIT, Apache, BSD), have an active maintainer and contain only content essential to the functionality of the plugin.
+For a plugin repository to be accepted it has to satisfy the following **requirements**:
+- The project is **licensed under a permissive open source license** (e.g. MIT, Apache, BSD).
+- The project has an **active maintainer**.
+- The repository **content is essential** to the functionality of the plugin.
+Keep in mind that in future somebody else may want to maintain the plugin and for distribution the size of the repository should be minimal.
+- Icons are **vector graphics** or **128x128 raster images**.

 Having a _concise_ `README.md` summarizing features, requirements, limitations, supported platforms and implementation details is recommended.

-If you have questions join the [community chats](/gettingstarted/help/) and ask for help.
+If you have questions join the [community chats](/gettingstarted help/) and ask for help.

 ## Reviews